 Winter is coming, but it won’t affect Russia and Ukraine equally in this war

-By Brian E. Frydenborg (Twitter @bfry1981, LinkedIn, Facebook) November 28, 2022; republished by Small Wars Journal January 1, 2023, as Uneven Snows: Why Winter Will Hurt Russia’s Military Far More Than Ukraine’s
+By Brian E. Frydenborg (Twitter @bfry1981, LinkedIn, Facebook) November 28, 2022; republished by Small Wars Journal January 1, 2023, as Uneven Snows: Why Winter Will Hurt Russia’s Military Far More Than Ukraine’s, in turn discussed by SOF News on January 31

 SILVER SPRING—There is much Conventional Wisdom out there that the coming winter will mean major combat operations will halt in Ukraine and a general pause in the war, that winter means windows and opportunities will close for Ukraine or that Ukraine is somehow at a disadvantage once winter sets in.
 Before Ukraine retook Kherson City, you could easily find commentary that Ukraine needed to rack up victories before the winter sets it, that, somehow, winter would force Ukraine or both sides to dig in and regroup and await a thaw for a return to bigger battles.